A-Shleifman/eslint-plugin-export-scope/README.md

 ![Before-after comparison](/readme-src/before_after.jpg "Before-after comparison")

-⚠️ VSCode ESLint Server may need to be restarted when `@scope` declarations are updated.
+⚠️ VSCode ESLint Server may need to be restarted when `@scope` declarations are updated to re-lint imports.

 ## Usage Example